 Admission is free to club members and voluntary donations are accepted from non-members at the door.
 All are invited to a reception following the recital.
-For more information, call Michele Boulet at 724-837-5474 or visit our website at http://www.fridayeveningmusicclub.org/
+For more information, check out www.fridayeveningmusicclub.org or call Michele Boulet at 724-837-5474 for more information regarding membership and performance opportunities.

 About Music at Pitt-Greensburg